Joint extremes of inversions and descents of random permutations: Introduction

-This paper will focus on the classes $S_n$ (symmetric groups), $B_n$ (signed permutation groups) and $D_n$ (even-signed permutation groups), for which we use the umbrella term \textit{classical Weyl groups} throughout.
+The numbers of inversions and descents are two of the most important characteristics of permutations.
+On the symmetric group $S_n$ of permutations $\pi \negmedspace: \{1, \ldots, n\} \rightarrow \{1, \ldots, n\},$ an inversion is any tuple $(i,j)$ with $i < j,$ but $\pi(i) > \pi(j)$.
+A descent is any inversion of two adjacent numbers, that is, any $i$ with $\pi(i) > \pi(i+1)$.
+Upon drawing permutations uniformly at random, these permutation statistics become random variables that we denote by $X_\inv$ and $X_\des$.
+The study of stochastic properties of quantities such as the number of inversions and descents belongs to the field of statistical algebra and is the aim of this paper.
 The asymptotic distribution of $X_\inv$ and $X_\des$ has been investigated by several authors (see, e.g., \cite{bender1973central, chatterjee2017central, fulman2004stein, harper1967stirling, kahle2020counting, pitman1997probabilistic}), who showed that inversions and descents each satisfy a central limit theorem (CLT) and thus are asymptotically normal.
 We say that a family of real-valued random variables $X_1, X_2, \ldots$ (or their respective distributions) satisfies the CLT if

 where $\overset{\D}{\longrightarrow}$ denotes convergence in distribution.
-If the $X_n$ are sums of independent random variables, one can verify the classical Lindeberg or Lyapunov conditions to establish a CLT.

 For the number of inversions or descents on finite Coxeter groups, there are several techniques and approaches toward the CLT.
 Chatterjee \& Diaconis provide an overview of proofs of the CLT for $X_\des$ on the family of symmetric groups in \cite[Section~3]{chatterjee2017central}.
-One approach is based on a representation of $X_\des$ via $m$-dependent variables, which will be essential for our own methods in Section \ref{section2}.
-Alternative proofs of the asymptotic normality of $X_\des$ are based on the zeros of its generating function \cite{harper1967stirling, pitman1997probabilistic} or on certain regularity properties of the generating function, see \cite[Ex.~3.5 and 5.3]{bender1973central}.
+One approach is based on a representation of $X_\des$ via $m$-dependent variables.
+Other proofs of the asymptotic normality of $X_\des$ are based on the zeros of its generating function \cite{harper1967stirling, pitman1997probabilistic} or on certain regularity properties of the generating function, see \cite[Ex.~3.5 and 5.3]{bender1973central}.
 Stein's method of exchangeable pairs has been applied in \cite{conger2005refinement, fulman2004stein}, where the latter reference and \cite[Ex.
 5.5]{bender1973central} also cover inversions.
 We note that Stein's method has been used in various settings, see, e.g., \cite{conger2007normal} for permutations on multisets, \cite{pike2011convergence} for generalized inversions, and \cite{arslan2018unfair} for non-uniformly random permutations.